jupyterhub/jupyterhub/docs/source/getting-started.md

 c.Authenticator.whitelist = {'mal', 'zoe', 'inara', 'kaylee'}
 ```

+Users listed in the whitelist are added to the Hub database when the Hub is
+started.

 ### Managing Hub administrators

 Admin users of JupyterHub have the ability to take actions on users' behalf,